muratk5n/thirdwave/en/2020/07/crowd-wisdom.md

 touched, carried things, so looking at an object we can make weight guesses.
 The estimate will have noise but it won't be far off from the truth which can be corrected statistically.
 Policy is not something people are engaged in daily.
 Which makes it a speciality.

-Averaging among specialists will work, not among everyone.
+But averaging among specialists will work.

 <a name='average'/>

 The Mechanism of Averaging

-To elaborate more on how consensus among (knowledgeable) people can result in correct decisions..
-Remember earlier we said 800 people estimated the weight of an ox correctly.
-Statistician Francis Galton observed that the median guess, 1207 pounds, was accurate within 1% of the true weight.
-Magic.

 Normal distribution is odd; it shows up everywhere.
 Take a group of ppl, their height dist is normal.
 Have someone shoot at a target, measure distance from each hit to bulls eye, dist is normal.
 Whenever many factors *contribute* to a thing, normality occurs.. bcz sums of anything (random) approaches normal.
 And there are many things like that in nature.

 Throw a 6-sided die 1000 times (numbers below are from software generator), histogram rolls,